AnthonyNicklin/milestone01-TheMonkees/README.md

 ## Technologies Used ##

-Below are a list of the programming lanuagues, technologies and frameworks used for this website.
+Below are a list of the programming languages, technologies and frameworks used for this website.

 * HTML5
 * CSS3